Elipam/Design-patterns/INTIDE/Skeleton02/src/readme.txt

 Decided to make abstract constructors in the abstract parent classes.
 You wouldn't make a theoretical car.
 You'd theoretically make a car.

+Decided to make Auto no longer abstract, doesn't need to be and made 1 other thing difficult.

 ## decorator
 I think that AutoDecorater being child of Auto is a mistake.
 Especially if Auto auto is a protected variable.
+Only made 1 of the presets,

 ## bridgePattern
-Standernd name convention, Auto is abstract, just the idea of a car.
-No need to prefix Motor with abstract.
-Also the uml shows they don't have a constructor
+Auto not AbstracteAuto